correctsyntaxdesign/scripture-verses-block/README.md

 # Scripture Verses Block

-Simple plugin providing a Gutenburg block to add Scripture verses to your WordPress posts and pages.
+Simple Wordpress plugin providing a Gutenburg block to add Scripture verses to your WordPress posts and pages.

 Unlike other plugins, this plugin assumes you "bring-your-own" verses, as in you are expected to copy and paste the verses you want into this block.

-The advantage is that the resulting page loads faster since this plugin makes no third-party api calls to retrieve verses, is lightweight and doesn't depend on any other services in order to function properly.
+The advantage is that the resulting page loads faster since this plugin makes no third-party API calls to retrieve verses, is lightweight and doesn't depend on any other services in order to function properly.

 # Usage

-Install just like any other Wordpress plugin.
+Zip the repo contents and install just like any other Wordpress plugin.
 You should then find a new Gutenburg block in the editor called, "Scripture Verses".

 The block can be used a few different ways: